Himanshu-16d/HireSenseAI/README.md

 # 🧠 AI-Powered Resume Builder & Job Finder 🚀

-An intelligent platform that helps users create optimized resumes and matches them with the best-fit job opportunities — powered by **NVIDIA's Mixtral** for advanced AI inference and **Fluvio Tracks** for real-time data streaming.
+An intelligent platform that helps users create optimized resumes and matches them with the best-fit job opportunities — powered by **NVIDIA's DeepSeek-R1-Distill-Llama-8B** for advanced AI inference and **Fluvio Tracks** for real-time data streaming.

 ## Problem statement
 Streamline the job search process with AI-powered tools and real-time insights